 - Transfer baked fries to one large serving platter or divide between two serving plates.

 - Top fries with kimchi, some of the cheese sauce (reserve some for serving alongside for dunking the fries), green onion, sesame seeds and a drizzle of sriracha hot sauce.
-Enjoy immediately!
+Serve and enjoy!